jacobpgarrett/ME700_Assignment1_P1/README.md

 # Elasto-Plastic Modeling Tutorials

 ## Note
 The tutorials below will not work on a terminal with no GUI such as the BU SCC.
-They require the use of a Jupyter Notebook or working on VSCode.
+They require the use of a Jupyter Notebook, working on VSCode, or an alternative method.

 ## Tutorial 1
 Tutorial 1 shows how a material with a Young's Modulus of 100, a Yield stress of 2, and a hardening modulus of 111.11 behaves under strains from 0-5%.